Philippines flights - cheap international flight tickets and hacker fares to Manila, Cebu, Clark, Davao

 • If you are flying to Philippines from abroad, you will most likely land at one of its biggest international airportsits main international airportManila MNL, Cebu CEB, Davao DVO, and Clark CRK.

-These are also the best (and the cheapest) airports to fly into Philippines.
-As they are used by many airlines serving the same routes, the competition for passengers is fierce – with decreased airfare as a result.
+These are also the best (and cheapest) airports to fly into Philippines.
+As they are used by many airlines serving the same routes, the competition for passengers is fierce, and airfare decreases as a result.

 Best airports to fly into Philippines: Manila (MNL), Cebu (CEB), Cagayan de Oro (CGY), Boracay (MPH), Davao (DVO), Tacloban (TAC), Iloilo (ILO), Butuan (BXU), Zamboanga (ZAM), Angeles City (CRK), General Santos (GES), Puerto Princesa (PPS)